Pokeyi/VRC-Floater-Sync/README.md

 ### Motion Properties
 The types and amounts of motion smoothly blended and applied simultaneously to each floater object per cycle.
-- Bob Speed - Speed of up-down bobbing motion.
+- Bob Speed - Speed of positional bobbing motion.
-- Bob Distance - Distance objects will move in each up-down bobbing direction.
+- Bob Distance - Distance objects will move in each positional bobbing direction.
+- Bob Axis X/Y/Z - Whether to apply positional motion to each axis.
+Choosing multiple will smoothly combine their movements.
 - Pitch Speed - Speed of forward-back pitch motion.
 - Pitch Degrees - Angle objects will rotate in each forward-back pitch direction.
 - Roll Speed - Speed of left-right roll motion.